HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 ansible-galaxy install bertvv.rh-base
 ```

-This will download the role and put it in the correct directory (which one?).
+This will download the role and put it in the correct directory (which one?) so Ansible can make use of it.
 You will add more roles later, so it's a good idea to have a way install them all at once.
 This can be done by creating a file `ansible/requirements.yml` with the following contents:

 ```yaml
 ---